commercialhaskell/stack/doc/build_command.md

 Unset the flag to disable building Haddock documentation for dependencies.

+### `--[no-]haddock-for-haddock` flag

+:octicons-beaker-24: Experimental

+:octicons-tag-24: UNRELEASED

+Default: Disabled

+Set the flag to build with flags to generate Haddock documentation suitable for upload to Hackage.

+For each local package, the generated Haddock documentation files are in directory `doc\html\<package_version>-docs\`, relative to Stack's dist work directory (see `stack path --dist-dir`).

+If the flag is set:

+* the [`--[no-]haddock-hyperlink-source`](#no-haddock-hyperlink-source-flag)
+  flag is ignored and `--haddock-hyperlink-source` is implied; and
+* the [`--[no-]haddock-internal`](#no-haddock-hyperlink-internal-flag) flag is
+  ignored and `--no-haddock-internal` is implied.

+!!! note

+    If set, Haddock will warn that `-source-*` options are ignored when `--hyperlinked-source` is enabled.
+That is due to a known bug in Cabal (the libiary).

+!!! note

+    If set, Cabal (the library) will report that documentation has been created in `index.html` and `<package_name>.txt` files.
+Those files do not exist.
+    That false report is due to a known bug in Cabal (the library).

 ### `--[no-]haddock-hyperlink-source` flag

 Default: Enabled

 Unset the flag to disable building building hyperlinked source for Haddock.

+If the [`--haddock-for-hackage`](#no-haddock-for-haddock-flag) flag is passed, this flag is ignored.

 ### `--[no-]haddock-internal` flag

 Default: Disabled

 Set the flag to enable building Haddock documentation for internal modules.

+If the [`--haddock-for-hackage`](#no-haddock-for-haddock-flag) flag is passed, this flag is ignored.

 ### `--[no-]keep-going` flag